BrianRuizy/sentiment-analysis/README.md

 # sentiment-analysis
-This is a personal data-science project/practice python script to perform sentiment analysis.
+This is a personal data-science project/practice python script(s) to perform sentiment analysis.

 ## About
 Sentiment Analysis is a useful method for detecting expression in text.